MichaelUrman/bookstore/README.md

         'bookstore',

-* Add a url mapping to your project's `urls.py` file (an empty prefix will work, but put it last):
+* Add a url mapping to your project's `urls.py` file (an empty prefix instead of `bookstore/` will work, but put it last):

         (r'^bookstore/$', include('bookstore.urls')),

+* If you don't have them already, consider adding error handlers to your project's `urls.py` file as well:

+        handler403 = 'bookstore.views.page_access_denied'
+        handler404 = 'bookstore.views.page_not_found'
+        handler500 = 'bookstore.views.page_server_error'

 * Make sure you have a `MEDIA_ROOT` and `MEDIA_URL` set up in your `settings.py`:

         MEDIA_ROOT = '/home/www/mydjango-project/media/'